 Jason Hui of Prometheus Lights is the first to point out that he makes tools, not toys.
-That he has created the Lambda Top, and is seeking funding for it on Kickstarter, is probably due solely to the fact that even men who make tools, not toys, cannot resist cool toys.
+That he has created the Lambda Top is probably due solely to the fact that even men who make tools, not toys, cannot resist cool toys.
 Especially toys that look static even when they're moving at, like, 3,500 RPM.
 Especially toys that maintain that spin for up to 10 minutes (check it in the video).
 Especially toys that trade in their counterparts' pointy metal tips for the luxe, rounded, smooth superiority of a ruby.

 The Lambda Top combines a brass and aluminum body with a 0.2" manufactured ruby--the same kind used in items such as Rolex watches, super-precision measuring instruments, and fiber optic transmission lines.
 Its hardness is 9 on the Mohs scale; a diamond would be a 10.
 Hui hopes his top will establish a higher level of precision, performance, and beauty amongst fans of both the childhood spinning toy and scientific artistry.
 That said, has not set out to break records or revolutionize the top industry.
 That said again, the Lambda can still outspin nearly any similar object in its same size/weight class.